-On-Farm Food Safety Information for Foodservice Personnel — Minnesota Department of Health and University of Minnesota — The goal of this document is to provide a list of questions about on-farm food safety practices that foodservice personnel can use when talking with farmers from whom they are considering purchasing fresh fruits and vegetables.
-The questions are meant to be a guide so that foodservice can have an informed discussion with a farmer about the food safety practices that they use on their farm.
+On-Farm Food Safety Information for Foodservice Personnel (PDF) — Minnesota Department of Health and University of Minnesota — The goal of this document is to provide a list of questions about on-farm food safety practices that foodservice personnel can use when talking with farmers from whom they are considering purchasing fresh fruits and vegetables.
+The questions are meant to be a guide so that foodservice staff can have an informed discussion with a farmer about the food safety practices that they use on their farm.

 Legal Issues Impacting Farm to School and School Garden Programs in Minnesota (PDF) — Public Health Law Center at Mitchel Hamline School of Law — This legal synopsis provides an overview of the key legal issues involved in farm to school and school garden programs in Minnesota.

 Healthy Food, Safe Food — This partnership between Extension and Minnesota Department of Health conducted a formative evaluation to aid in developing a plan of action to address regulatory barriers to improve access to healthy foods, while simultaneously maintaining and enhancing food safety.